-Spruce is a cream to white to yellow wood with even texture and straight wood grain. it is commonly used for the construction of foundations, beams, crates, joists and to generate energy.
+It is commonly used for the construction of foundations, beams, crates, and joists and to generate energy.

-When it comes to woodworking, I was surprised by its great qualities.
-I was curious to know, Is Spruce a hardwood?
+When it comes to woodworking, I was surprised by its great qualities and curious to know whether Spruce is a hardwood or softwood.

-Spruce is not hardwood.
+No, Spruce is not hardwood.
 Spruce is a softwood.
-Spruce wood has a hardness rating of 510 lbf (2,268 N) which is relatively lower than most of the woods.
+Spruce wood has a hardness rating of 510 lbf (2,268 N) which is relatively lower than most woods.
 It comes from a coniferous tree.
-Even though Spruce is considered as softwood, it has superior strength to weight ratio.
+Even though Spruce is considered softwood, it has a superior strength-to-weight ratio.

 But there’s a lot more to know about the hardness of Spruce wood with its qualities.

-So, in this article, we’ll explore is Spruce a hardwood, how hard is Spruce with its characteristics, pros, and cons of Spruce wood and its uses.
+So, in this article, we’ll explore is Spruce a hardwood, how hard is Spruce with its characteristics, its pros, and cons with uses.

 Furthermore, I’ll answer some frequently asked questions about the hardness of Spruce compared to other wood types as well.